-Private Donor Helps Fund Scientists After Trump’s Proposed “Anti-Science” Budget Cuts
+Trump’s Proposed “Anti-Science” Budget Cuts Encourages Private Donor To Fund Scientists

 Due to Trump’s anti-science policies and budget cuts, scientists are looking towards private donors for funding.
 Philanthropic dollars have now come to play an important role in scientific progress.

-The successful American financier and philanthropist, Jeffery Epstein, is well known for supporting science; he is currently taking action to help a number of scientists thrive during the “Trump Era.”
+The American financier and philanthropist, Jeffery Epstein, is known for supporting science; he is currently taking action to help a number of scientists thrive during the “Trump Era.”

 None of this is new for Jeffery, though.
 Jeffery’s funding for science dates back to the year 2000, when he founded the Jeffery Epstein VI foundation to support cutting-edge science and science education around the world.
 The Jeffrey Epstein VI Foundation has supported many leading scientists including Stephen Hawkings, Martin Nowak, Gregory Benford, Lee Smolin, Seth Lloyd, Lawrence Krauss, Artificial Intelligence scientist, Marvin Minsky and Nobel Laureates Gerard 't Hooft, David Gross and Frank Wilczek.